Grandfather Mountain Hiking Tips

 - Dress appropriately.
 Hiking boots are best for hiking, but please wear closed toe shoes at the very least.
 Clothes that are moisture wicking are important.
 Pack a rain jacket and extra layers.

 - Bring plenty of water and snacks.
 A 2-mile strenuous hike here could take several hours to complete.
-If needed, purchase snacks and beverages at the Nature Center or Top Shop.
+If needed, purchase snacks and beverages at the Wilson Center / Mildred’s Grill or inside the Top Shop.

 - Do not litter and carry out your trash.
 There are bears in the park.